Political Rowdy

 Political Rowdy is a 2005 Indian Telugu-language film directed by Adi Narayana.
 The film stars Mohan Babu, Charmme Kaur, Prakash Raj, and Abbas.
-As well as playing the lead role, Mohan Babu produced the film.
+Mohan Babu, apart from starring in a lead role, also produced the film.
 The film is a remake of the Tamil movie Adi Thadi.

 Plot

-Vithal (Mohan Babu) is a rowdy who commands respect from state heads like CM.
-He hates women and remains a bachelor even at the age of 45.
-Kaveri (Charmme Kaur) is a naughty college student.
-She grabs the attention of Vithal and makes him fall in love with her.
-She does it for fun, though she is in a love with another guy (Abbas).
-Vithal proposes her, but she could not say no to him due to fear.
-The rest is all about how all ends well.
+Vithal (Mohan Babu) is a feared gang member who is unmarried at age 45 due to a hatred of women.
+Kaveri (Charmme Kaur), is a college student who seduces Vithal to the point of him falling in love with her.
+However, she is in love with another man (Abbas) and only seduced him for fun.
+When Vithal proposes to her, she accepts out of fear.